 This course is the study of the complex relationships between human beings and their environment that bear upon human growth, dynamics of human behavior, individual and small group systems and the implications for social work practice.
 The objectives of this course include providing students with a social systems approach to understanding behavior, from individuals as systems through the person-inenvironment context of families, groups, interactions between biological, social, psychological, institutional, economic and cultural systems as they impact and are impacted by individuals.
 This is a required course for all social work majors.
-Cross-credited with SOC 3303.
-Credit will not be awarded for both SOC 3303 and SWK 3303.
 Fall.

-Prerequisite: BIO 2489, 2499; PSY 1311, SOC/SWK 1315,
+Prerequisite: BIO 2489, PSY 1311, SOC/SWK 1315,